RealTylerWalker/assignments/exercises/level_6_exercises/level_6_modules/4_creating_a_signup_route/notes.md

  SECRET= //choose a secret (it will usually be four random words)

 8. in the routes folder create a file called user.js, read what is inside the file for what you should do next
+9. create authRouter file inside the route folder
+10. install a jsonwebtoken package so we can use JWS tokens